mayalgallai/hadiel-Al-jadid-graduation-project-/README.md

 Counting and Removing Extra Spaces: Extra spaces are detected and removed to ensure the text has consistent spacing.

-Removing Stop Words: Common English stop words (e.g., "the", "is", "in") are removed to focus on more meaningful words.
+Removing Stop Words: Common English stop words (e.g., "the", "is", "in") are removed to focus on more meaningful words. preprocessing\accuracygraphbar.ipynb
+This script creates an interactive bar chart using Plotly to visualize the performance metrics of different machine learning models.
+It compares models like Support Vector Classifier, Logistic Regression, Decision Tree, Naive Bayes, and BERT across four key metrics: Accuracy, Precision, Recall, and F1 Score.
+The values are displayed as percentages.
+Key Points:
+Metrics: Accuracy, Precision, Recall, F1 Score.
+Models: SVC, Logistic Regression, Decision Tree, Naive Bayes, BERT.
+Visualization: A grouped bar chart where each model's performance on the metrics is color-coded for easy comparison.
+Customization: The chart includes rotated labels, grouped bars, custom colors, and percentage scores displayed on the y-axis.